Query Language: Thicket Tutorial

 Example Query 4: Find All Nodes for a Particular Software Library

 This example shows how to find all call paths representing a specific software library.
-This example is simply a variant of finding a subtree with a given root (i.e., from :ref:this section <subgraph_root_ex>).
+This example is simply a variant of finding a subtree with a given root shown in Example Query 1.
 The example query below can be adapted to find the nodes for a subset of the MPI library, for example.
 In our example, we look for subtrees rooted at PolyBench_2MM, Basic_DAXPY, and Apps_ENERGY.

 [8]: